-The UN Technology Bank for the Least Developed Countries, TWAS and ICGEB launch a programme to building scientific development in least developed countries
+The UN Technology Bank for the Least Developed Countries, TWAS and ICGEB have launched a programme to build scientific development in the LDCs

 These and other resources are embedded in a far-reaching collaboration programme endorsed by the UN Technology Bank for Least Developed Countries, The World Academy of Sciences (TWAS), and the International Centre for Genetic Engineering and Biotechnology (ICGEB).